WebAssembly/spec/spectec/test-prose/TEST.md

   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (FUNC functype).

 Elemmode_ok
-- the elem mode elemmode_u1 is valid with the element type rt if:
+- the element mode elemmode_u1 is valid with the element type rt if:
   - Either:
     - elemmode_u1 is (ACTIVE x expr).
     - the table type C.TABLES[x] exists.